 View our guide to gaining TEFL employment overseas.
 Whether you are totally new to this idea or have already completed a qualification course our guide should be able to help you get on the teaching employment ladder around the world.
-The number of people traveling abroad to teach English is increasing every year and a lot of companies offer TEFL courses which provide you with a learning experience and help prepare for a teaching placement.
-If you are open to living abroad and you would like to get paid then a career as a TEFL teacher could be appealing to you.
+The number of people traveling abroad to teach English is increasing every year and if you are open to living abroad and you would like to get paid then a career as a TEFL teacher could be appealing to you.
 Teaching abroad can open up a whole new world of opportunities, thousands of people are enjoying the experience of a lifetime working abroad as an esl teacher and you can too.
 Maybe you are new to this idea or you are currently researching options but this is one opportunitiy not to be missed!
 For all those who are teachers or want to be teachers, those who want to do something different, and those who want to bring some excitement into their lives, teaching abroad is for you.

 Teaching English abroad is a great way to live in a different country and get paid.
 It is also a great way to enhance your CV / resume, learn new skills, meet new people and explore a new region of the world.
 By working as a teacher you will be able to help children/students expand their knowledge of English, get a new experience living in a different culture and also improve your personal and professional skills.